 Adopting new Human Capital Management (HCM) technology doesn’t just lead to a more efficient and productive workforce, it also empowers HR departments to focus less on administrative tasks and more on tackling strategic initiatives.
-These benefits alone explain why cloud-based HR software will account for 50% or more of total HR technology spending in 2017.[i]
+These benefits alone explain why cloud-based HR software accounted for more than 50% of total HR technology spending in 2017.[i]

 With a constantly evolving workforce and a crowded HCM space, it can be difficult for HR leaders to understand exactly what they need to be investing in to help their organization and people grow.
 Here are the top tools HR leaders are investing in today:

 Candidates have become the decision makers, putting tremendous amount of pressure on employers to make a great first impression.
 As a result, organizations are investing 59% more on their employer brand.[ii]
 As part of the investment towards the employer brand, HR leaders are leveraging recruiting technology to assist with creating a better overall candidate experience, even for candidates they don’t hire.